Hopin is a CPU-intensive platform. While we do not have exact specifications, we do have recommendations to be able to host a successful event.

 We recommend 30Mbps upload and download for internet speed.
 You can check your internet speed by using: https://www.speedtest.net/.
 You should also do our pre-event check to make sure you have the best experience.

-The minimum you can get by with is 10Mbps upload and download, however that may impact the quality of streaming services, video and audio.
+The minimum you can get by with is 10Mbps upload and download, but that may impact the quality of streaming services, video, and audio.

-For the best results 50Mbps upload and download speed are recommended.
+For the very best results, at least 50Mbps upload and download speed are recommended.

-We strongly recommend using up to date versions of Google Chrome, Mozilla Firefox and Microsoft Edge (chromium version), find out more in our article here: Browser Compatibility for online events on Hopin.
+We strongly recommend using up-to-date versions of Google Chrome, Mozilla Firefox, and Microsoft Edge for Windows 10 and up.
+Find out more in our article Browser Compatibility for online events on Hopin.

 In addition to the minimum requirements being met, we also recommend that UDP port 3478 is open.
 This port is used by a piece of hardware called STUN server that helps establish the connection between the participants in the call with a firewall in the middle.

 For the best possible experience, we recommend that UDP ports 1025 - 65535 be open.
 Once these ports are open, there is no need for intermediary STUN/TURN servers which removes a hop from the media traffic.